teia-community/teia-docs/wiki/Governance-on-Teia.md

 Discussions are currently ongoing if we should allow core team members into a representative role or not.
 As things stand, it looks like a few reps might indeed be part of the core team but this might be revisited in the future as DAO evolves.

-However, in order to make this work, there needs to be a solid structure/procedure for the rep setup in place, this is currently being worked on by the reporesentatives working group
+However, in order to make this work, there needs to be a solid structure/procedure for the rep setup in place, this is currently being worked on by the reporesentatives working group.
 Leaders within these groups are being nominated by the community and [will be included in the weaving of the new Teia DAO](https://github.com/teia-community/teia-docs/wiki/Governance-on-Teia#representatives-contract).

-## Open Questions and Tasks for the DAO implementation

-The next big challenge will be setting the above mentioned parameters in the main DAO governance contract.

-Some open questions need to be answered, such as:

-- due to low response from contacted representatives, it is currently not clear if there will be enough represetentative figures at lauch to make the representative voting possible.
-However, there is a dedicated place for representatives in the contracts that can be activated as soon as there is a substantial amount of self-organised representatives that are willing and ready to take the responsibility.
-- Improving the User Interfaces for all DAO sites (looking for frontend DEVs)

 ## DAO Smart-Contract Development